 Negotiating a Salary Offer or a Raise

-When you're job hunting, the tricky part is knowing if that great sounding job a hiring manager just offered you includes the appropriate salary for your position and geographic area.
+When you're job hunting, the tricky part is knowing if that great sounding job a hiring manager just offered you include the appropriate salary for your position and geographic area.
 This is important for your job satisfaction – you don’t want to make less money than you should, for no good reason.
 But even if you're not job hunting, you should be knowledgeable about your current salary and whether or not it compares favorably to the market rate or not.

 To successfully negotiate a salary offer from a hiring manager, or get that raise you deserve, you will need to do your homework.
 It may be time-consuming, but if you do some research you'll equip yourself with the information you'll need to successfully negotiate the salary you want or get the raise you deserve.

 Do Your Homework

 In advance of starting your job search, take the time to research salaries and average raises for the career field you've chosen as well as appropriate salaries where you live or where you intend to move to.
 For example, you can't just research salaries for say, a digital and social media publicist and only look at salaries in New York state.
 If you live in New York City, the salary will be much higher than if you lived in upstate New York, in a rural area like Rochester.

 It's important to spend some time doing this research because you need to be prepared when a prospective employer asks you about your salary expectations or makes you an offer.
 You could easily miss out on a job offer if you ask for too much or end up being underpaid if you ask for too little.
 Even if you are contentedly employed, it makes sense to know what you should (or could) be earning.